musaddique333/musaddique333/ReadMe.md

 I'm a tech enthusiast and machine learning aficionado on a mission to explore the fascinating world of artificial intelligence.
 I'm here to share my journey and collaborate on exciting projects. 🤖

 🔧 Currently, my focus is on:
-- Machine learning
+- Dev Ops Practices
-- Neural networks
+- Cloud Computing
-- Deep learning
+- Deep learning and LLMs
-- Tools like TensorFlow, Keras, OpenCV, and NLP

 I'm passionate about pushing the boundaries of what AI can achieve.